MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 END LINEAR
 ```

-### Repeating records
+#### Repeating records

 The recordrepeating type is the same as the record type.
 We've given it another name to indicate that the user can specify more than on line.
 The only place this is used at present is in the Output Control.

-### Keystrings
+### Keystring

-A keystring is a final record type.
+A keystring is a union type.
 A keystring identifies that a variable can specified using multiple different types of input.
 It is most often used by the advanced packages to adjust individual comments of the package.
 The following is an example of the mawsetting variable:

 ```
 block period